Leases · Retail

 Playa Bowls, offering açaí, pitaya, and coconut bowls and smoothies, has signed a 1,400-square-foot lease also at Vela and will open in 2024.

-The four retailers are in Yards Place, a pedestrian-only street that connects the Navy Yard-Ballpark Metro station directly with the Anacostia River waterfront and Nationals Park
+The four retailers are in pedestrian-only Yards Place, which connects the Navy Yard-Ballpark Metro station with the Anacostia River waterfront and Nationals Park

 Sea Suite Cruises will be at the marina, where it will house Tikito, a private tiki boat tour experience, which will take six passengers out on the water for two-hour private tours up the Washington Channel.